open-zaak/samenwerken/artefacts/interview-questions.md

 Goal of the interview: introduce the project, get to know the interviewee, their role and perspective on the OpenZaak codebase and collaboration, whishes and bottlenecks.

-Draft document/model the collaboration (roles, mandates, processes, activities, etc.).
+Draft document/model the collaboration (roles, mandates, processes, activities, documents, etc.).

 ## The interview